 - Stock - Shooters using any Ruger 10/22 factory rifle - no modifications are allowed except for fit. i.e. butt pads, cheek risers.
 Aftermarket optics mounts and ARCA rail installations are permitted.
 Trigger pull weights will be verified to ensure they are within stock factory limits.
 Internal parts that wear with use such as bolt buffers, extractors, firing pins and bolt handles may be replaced with aftermarket parts.
 Bolts and magazine release levers MUST BE replaced with stock parts if worn.
 No aftermarket bolts or magazine release levers are permitted in Stock Division..

-- Open - Stock Ruger Receivers - all mods allowed.
+- Modified - Stock Ruger Receivers - all mods allowed.

 - Unlimited - All non-Ruger receiver based rifles